Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Policy Value Estimators

-where $\eta_t$ and $Y_t$ are defined as in \cref{cor:psidr}. \end{lemma}
+where $\eta_t$ and $Y_t$ are defined as in \cref{thm:identification-pci}. \end{lemma}

 We can observe that the moment restrictions defining $q^{(t)}$ for each $t$ depend only on $q^{(t')}$ for $t' < t$, and those defining $h^{(t)}$ for each $t$ depend on $h^{(t')}$ for $t' > t$ and on $q^{(t'')}$ for every $t'' \neq t$.
 This suggests a natural order for estimating these nuisances, of $q^{(1)}$ through $q^{(H)}$ first, and then $h^{(H)}$ through $h^{(1)}$.
-Alternatively, we may jointly solve for all these nuisances together as a set of $2H$ continua of moment equations.
-In addition, the above moment restrictions defining $q^{(t)}$ have the advantage that they do not explicitly depend on any additional nuisance functions such as $\pd{t}(A_t \mid W_t)^{-1}$.
+We now take this approach, solving an estimate of the continuum of moment conditions in each round.
+(An alternative approach may be to jointly solve for all $2H$ nuisances together.)
+Set